DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: Experiments

 \subsection{Generalization on General Benchmarks}

+To investigate whether our sport-specific training compromises broader video understanding capabilities, we expanded our evaluation beyond sports to encompass both general long video benchmarks and fine-grained action recognition datasets.
+Specifically, we evaluate DeepSport on two distinct dimensions: (1) long-form video understanding using LVBench~\cite{zhou2024mlvu}, LongVideoBench~\cite{wu2024longvideobenchbenchmarklongcontextinterleaved}, and Video-MME (Long)~\cite{fu2025videommefirstevercomprehensiveevaluation}; and (2) fine-grained action and motion understanding using DREAM-1K~\cite{wang2024tarsierrecipestrainingevaluating}, MotionBench~\cite{hong2025motionbenchbenchmarkingimprovingfinegrained}, and ActionAtlas~\cite{salehi2024actionatlasvideoqabenchmarkdomainspecialized}.

-To investigate whether our sport-specific training compromises general video understanding capabilities, we evaluated DeepSport on two widely used general benchmarks: MLVU~\citep{zhou2024mlvu} and Video-MME (Long)~\citep{fu2024video}.
-As shown in Table~\ref{tab:general_bench}, DeepSport exhibits a slight performance drop compared to its backbone, Qwen2.5-VL-7B-Instruct.
-This marginal degradation is a common trade-off in domain-specific fine-tuning, which has been discussed in~\citet{luo2025empirical} work.
-However, notably, DeepSport achieves this competitive performance using significantly fewer frames ($\sim$18 frames) compared to the fixed 32 frames of the backbone.
-This demonstrates that our active frame extraction mechanism generalizes beyond sports, allowing the model to efficiently locate key information in general long videos while maintaining robust performance superior to previous baselines like VideoChat2~\citep{li2023videochat}.
+As shown in Table~\ref{tab:general_bench}, DeepSport maintains competitive performance on general video tasks.
+While there is a slight performance drop on VideoMME (Long) compared to its backbone, Qwen2.5-VL-7B-Instruct, a common trade-off in domain-specific fine-tuning~\cite{luo2025empirical}, DeepSport improves upon the baseline in both LVBench and LongVideoBench.
+Most notably, it achieves these robust results while processing significantly fewer frames ($\sim$13 frames) compared to the fixed 32 frames of the backbone, demonstrating the cross-domain efficiency of our active frame extraction mechanism.

+Furthermore, DeepSport exhibits substantial improvements in general action recognition tasks.
+On broader motion benchmarks like DREAM-1K and MotionBench, DeepSport significantly outperforms the baseline by effectively capturing fleeting motion dynamics through its iterative, multi-turn frame sampling.
+To further test the generalization limits within the sports domain, we specifically evaluated DeepSport on unseen sports in the ActionAtlas benchmark.
+We purposefully selected sports that were entirely excluded from our training set.
+DeepSport still surpasses the baseline model.
+This strongly indicates that our model does not merely overfit to or memorize sport-specific rules; instead, it successfully internalizes the underlying interconnectedness of athletic human movements, enabling strong transferability to novel disciplines.